Astrosearch/Astrobrowser/README.md

 ## Community

-[Join the Q&A community](https://community.brave.com/) if you'd like to get more involved with Brave.
-You can [ask for help](https://community.brave.com/c/support-and-troubleshooting), [discuss features you'd like to see](https://community.brave.com/c/brave-feature-requests), and a lot more.
-We'd love to have your help so that we can continue improving Brave.
+[Join the Q&A community](https://community.astrosearch.com/) if you'd like to get more involved with Astrosearch.
+You can [ask for help](https://community.astrosearch.com/c/support-and-troubleshooting), [discuss features you'd like to see](https://community.astrosearch.com/c/astrosearch-feature-requests), and a lot more.
+We'd love to have your help so that we can continue improving Astrosearch.

-Help us translate Brave to your language by submitting translations at https://www.transifex.com/brave/brave/.
+Help us translate Astrosearch to your language by submitting translations at https://www.transifex.com/brave/brave/.

-Follow [@brave](https://twitter.com/brave) on Twitter for important news and announcements.
+Follow [@Atromari](https://twitter.com/astromari_) on Twitter for important news and announcements.

 ## Install prerequisites